mmacedoeu/waldo-mmacedoeu/README.md

 ## Progress

 Rust version is now barely some scafolding project but still reading images with openCV.
 Due to lack of complete and official openCV binding for rust the only one avaliable is incomplete and some functions used on the prototype are missing like findHomography and perspectiveTransform.
 Provided enough time I will try to include those functions myself.

+## Evolution

+This solution could evolve to deep learning based feature detection using CUDA or OpenCL while also retaining it's main graph based Differential Dataflow

+## Runtime characteristics

+By using the rust language which features minimum runtime library and overhead while also don't make use of Garbage Collectors for memory management means you have not all the penalties of other languages and graph solutions under stress conditions like facebook research have show on this [article](https://code.fb.com/core-data/a-comparison-of-state-of-the-art-graph-processing-systems/) "...when the machines start getting low on memory, performance drops dramatically.
+This happens at a different number of machines for Giraph and GraphX."
+So our system have predictable runtime characteristics and don't sufer from such performance degradation under stress load and states of low memory avaliable.

+By evaluating the [COST](http://www.frankmcsherry.org/graph/scalability/cost/2015/01/15/COST.html) you can see the runtime characteristics of our solution is scalable to order of magnitude better than know graph processing systems like graphX: "With 128x as many cores, none of the scalable systems consistently out-perform a single thread at PageRank, which is probably one of the simplest graph computations (sparse matrix-vector multiplications).
+The systems are almost a factor of two slower than the single-threaded implementation for label propagation."